WARP-LAB/WARP-GUIDES-WEBPACK/05-babel/readme.md

 ```

-Test it by adding object spread into _site.js_
+Test it by adding object spread into _index.js_

 ```javascript
 // ...